FuelLabs/fuel-v2-contracts/README.md

 npm run script-verify-address
 ```

 Verifies the given contract address source code on Etherscan and Sourcify.
 This is useful to test if a proposed upgrade implementation exactly matches the expected code currently in the repository or on a specific branch of the repository.
-It also publicly veries the source code of the given contract on Etherscan and Sourcify in the process.
+It also publicly verifies the source code of the given contract on Etherscan and Sourcify in the process.
+Note that this script checks the bytecode at the address against the repository first before uploading to Etherscan so you would see an error in regards to that first before anything about publicly verifying.

 ## Contributing